tmbdev/tmbdev.github.io/index.md

 and machine learning.
 Among others, my group developed cancer detection, OCR and text recognition, and image segmentation techniques based on deep learning techniques in the 2000s.

+This is just a quick collection of links of resources that people might find useful or that I have mentioned during talks.
+Please see [LinkedIn](http://linkedin.com/in/tbreuel) for more (and more up-to-date) professional information.

 Recent Tutorials
 ----------------